-He was looking toward the future and wanted Lafayette to be a place where people like him could be inspired, be optimistic — a place where the younger generation would feel welcome and encouraged.
+He and along Carson and Berger were looking toward the future and wanted Lafayette to be a place where people like themselves could be inspired, be optimistic — a place where the younger generation would feel welcome and encouraged.
 He saw too many people like him leaving for Indianapolis or the coasts.
-What, he wondered, could be done to counter their exodus?
+What, they wondered, could be done to counter their exodus?

 Intrigued, Tennenhouse came on initially as an adviser.

 "It isn't just another business," he says.
 "It's about an ethos we're creating."